What is commercial truck financing?

 - Banks tend to prefer a year-round business to seasonal ones, but commercial vehicle financing companies are more understanding.

-If you are a professional driver (owner operator), financing companies will use your personal credit score to help determine rates.
+If you are an owner operator shopping for your own truck, financing companies will likely use your personal credit score to help determine rates.

-Financing companies will pre-approve you without showing insurance, but the money will not reach your bank account until proof of insurance is shown.
+Financing companies will pre-approve you without showing insurance—however, any borrowed funds will be delivered until proof of insurance is shown.

 Financing companies feel more comfortable doing business with anyone who can demonstrate that they have at least one month’s worth of cash on-hand to deal with repairs, insurance costs, and any other expenses during times of low income.